rbrich/xcikit/docs/coordinates.md

   (the pixels with "normal" size)

-The screen pixels might be the same as framebuffer pixels, or they might be bigger (this technique is used for high DPI screens).
+The screen pixels might be the same as framebuffer pixels, or they might be bigger (this technique is used for high-DPI screens).

+See `demo_coords` in examples for live demonstration of all kinds of the coordinates.